 Candida Albicans is a microscopic yeast and normal inhabitant of the human body.
 Candida resides in harmony along with other microbes to maintain a balanced state of health, but it can sometimes tip the scale and become problematic.
 Candida may be linked to reproductive problems, such as endometriosis, which adversely affects fertility.
 Many of the health issues affecting women with endometriosis are very similar to Candida overgrowth in the body.

 What is Endometriosis?

 Endometriosis occurs when the endometrial tissue lining in the uterus implants itself out of the uterus on the bladder, bowels, or ovaries.
 Misplaced endometrial tissue responds just as normal endometrial tissue behaves during a menstrual cycle.
-The endometrial lining of the uterus routinely sheds each month, but endometriosis tissue is trapped around various organs with no easy exit.
+The endometrial lining of the uterus routinely sheds each month, but endometriosis tissue is trapped around various organs with no easy exit for the shed blood and tissue.
 It then causes various degrees of inflammation and scar tissue that may cause infertility.

 What Causes Endometriosis?

 There are various theories on what causes endometriosis.
 A hormone imbalance with a dominance of estrogen, possibly by ingesting estrogen from foods or by chemical exposure, may promote the growth of endometriosis.
 A faulty immune system may trigger an inflammatory reaction, and genetics may play a role.
 A Candida infection also may interact with functioning hormones that may stimulate endometriosis growth.